-To assess the relationship between the global periodicity detected by \texttt{APS} and the local linguistic structures focused on by \citet{tsipidi-etal-2025-harmonic}, we conducted a quantitative comparison between the lengths of periods identified by \texttt{APS} and that of structural units (EDUs, sentences, paragraphs) annotated in the RST Discourse Treebank.
-The distribution of the detected periods is presented in \Cref{fig:periods_dist_and_unit_mean}, and the average lengths of structural units are marked along the $x$-axis.
-A prominent peak in the period distribution is observed around 25 tokens, which aligns closely with the average lengths of the three structural units.
-This alignment suggests that a subset of the periodic patterns detected can indeed be attributed to these fundamental structural units.
+To assess the relationship between the global periodicity detected by \texttt{APS} and the local linguistic structures focused on by \citet{tsipidi-etal-2025-harmonic}, we conducted a quantitative comparison between length distribution of the valid periods detected by \texttt{APS} and those of three structural units: elementary discourse units (EDUs) annotated in the RST Discourse Treebank, sentences, and paragraphs.
+The distribution of the detected periods is presented in \Cref{fig:periods_dist_and_unit_mean}, along with the length distributions of the structural units.
+The most prominent peak in the period distribution is observed around 25 tokens, which aligns closely with the peaks of length distributions from the three structural units.
+This alignment suggests that a subset of the detected periodic patterns can indeed be attributed to these fundamental structural units.

-However, a substantial proportion of the detected periods fall outside the typical length distributions of the considered structural units.
-Notably, while the \emph{paragraph} (the longest among the three) averages around 70 tokens, our method identifies a significant number (approximately 50\%) of periods exceeding 100 tokens in length.
-The existence of these long-period patterns cannot be accounted for by the structural units.
-This clear mismatch indicates that \textbf{the global periodicity of information identified by} \texttt{APS} \textbf{is not fully explicable by the succession of local discourse structures alone}.
+However, a substantial proportion of the detected periods fall outside the typical length distributions of the three considered structural units.
+Notably, the \emph{paragraph} (the longest among the three) has $3.63\%$ of its instances exceeding 150 tokens, and only $1.11\%$ exceeding 200 tokens.
+In contrast, there are $33.33\% $of the valid periods detected by \texttt{APS} that exceed 150 tokens, and $21.84\%$ that exceed 200 tokens.
+The significant portion of long-period patterns identified by \texttt{APS} cannot be accounted for by the structural units.
+This clear mismatch indicates that \textbf{the global periodicity of information identified by \texttt{APS} is not fully explicable by the succession of local discourse structures alone}.
 Instead, it suggests the presence of additional, yet-to-be-identified, factors contributing to the long-periodicity of information in text.